Chinese Language Martial Arts Books

 $7.95 Traditional Chinese Characters;

-92 Pages Softbound - illustrations
+92 Pages Softbound - illustration.

 This is a book from the early twentieth century author Yuan Chu Cai who produced a number of texts.
 This book, Buddha Fist, has also been available with the old photographs of Yuan himself.
 In this particular edition they have been substituted with line drawings which are obviously tracings from the photographs.
 The text is traditional Chinese handwritten.
 There is a section section with a tiny two person "eagle claw" exercise sequence.
 The text is probably complete but does not have Yuan original introductory comments.
 On the other hand the illustrations may make the movements easier to learn.